YuvalShaul/k8s/3-more-objects/2-Users/README.md

 - [Create a config file for dave](#Create-a-config-file-for-dave)
 - [Use the new config file](#Use-the-new-config-file)

+## Intro to Kubernetes Users

+- In Kunernetes, **normal users** almost always use X.509 certificates.
+- Note that kubernetes does not have a "User" object.
+- Instead:
+**Kubernetes trusts anyone who shows up with a certificate signed by the cluster’s Certificate Authority (CA).**

 ## Reading the current user name

 After creating your cluster (using **minikube start** command) you'll have: